Jo-Bu: History

+Jo-Bu was founded in 1947 by the timber merchant Trygve Johnsen and the gunsmith Gunnar Busk, both from Nesodden.
+The first factory premises were at Fagerstrand on Nesodden, but in 1953 larger premises were needed, and the factory moved to the neighboring municipality of Frogn, to Sagaveien 13 in Drøbak.

-Johnson and Busk were themselves responsible for the construction of the first commercial chainsaw, "Jo-Bu Senior," which had an "Aspin" engine with a standard carburetor with float chamber.
-Whenever the saw was placed on the side, the carburetor had to be rotated accordingly.
+Johnsen and Busk were themselves responsible for the construction of the first commercial chainsaw, the "Jo-Bu Senior," which had an "Aspin" engine with a standard carburetor with float chamber.
+Whenever the saw was placed on its side, the carburetor had to be rotated accordingly.
 Jo-Bu Senior weighed 17.5 kg and was only applicable for felling and bucking.

-The next model was Junior, which was released on the market in 1952.
-The engine in Junior was manufactured by Jo-Bu themselves.
-Junior came with its predecessor carburetor solution that still had to be rotated.
-The weight was reduced to 10.4 kg.
-This saw became very popular, and around 40 000 units were produced.
-Jo-Bu Tiger, which came in 1960, was a major advance.
-This model had a diaphragm carburetor that worked in all positions.
+The next model was the Junior, released on the market in 1952.
+The engine in the Junior was manufactured by Jo-Bu themselves.
+The Junior came with its predecessor's carburetor solution that still had to be rotated, but the weight was reduced to 10.4 kg.
+This saw became very popular, and around 40,000 units were produced.
+The Jo-Bu Tiger, which came in 1960, was a major advance, with a diaphragm carburetor that worked in all positions.

-Jo-Bu was for a long time the market leader in Norway.
-In the latter half of the 1960s and in the 1970s Jo-Bu saws were also exported to various countries in Europe and even the United States.

-Jo-Bu produced several different options for their chainsaws.
-Best known is a propeller that converted the chainsaw to an outboard motor.
-This was available for both Senior and Junior Jo-Bu.
-They also produced an auger for Junior Tiger.
+Jo-Bu was for a long time the market leader in Norway, and in the latter half of the 1960s and in the 1970s Jo-Bu saws were also exported to various countries in Europe and even the United States.
+Jo-Bu produced several different options for their chainsaws; best known is a propeller that converted the chainsaw to an outboard motor, available for both the Senior and the Junior, and they also produced an auger for the Junior Tiger.